thegauravthakur/is-validator/README.md

     - isNegative
     - lessThan
     - moreThan

+3. is.boolean()
+    - isTruly
+    - isFalsy

 ### Todo
 - [ ] Add support for more data type e.g. boolean, enums etc
 - [ ] Add support for more rules
+  - [ ] Add support for making properties optional
 - [ ] Add support for initializing the schema object when received schema from another source